khaledhosny/harftex/README.md

 Building
 --------

-To generate the build scripts after freshly cloning the repository (requires autoconf, automake and possibly other autotools packages):

-    $ cd source
-    $ ./reautoconf
-    $ cd -

-Then run the build script from the top level directory (see the comment at the op of the script for a list of the options it take):
+Run the build script from the top level directory (see the comment at the op of the script for a list of the options it take):

     $ ./build.sh